cnizinski/image_textures/README.md

 ### helpers.py
 Functions for data handling and various mathematical functions.
 * interpolate(xi, p0, p1) - Linear interpolation between 2 points
-* img_info(fname, fields) - Returns dictionary of image info from regularly formatted filenames
+* img_info(fname, fields) - Returns dictionary of image info from regularly formatted filenames; the dicts from each image can quickly be converted to a pandas dataframe for data exploration and filtering
 * quick_filter(df, filt_dict) - Returns filtered dataframe from info in dictionary
 * json2df(dpath, dfiles) - Returns dataframe from set of json data files
 ### preprocessing.py